ringcentral/ringcentral-extensible/README.md

 But not all binary content has been migrated to CDN.
 If the resource to download provides you with a CDN uri, use that CDN uri.
-If there is no CDN uri provided, contruct the uri as the [sample code](./samples.md) shows.
+If there is no CDN uri provided, contruct the uri as [sample code](./samples.md) shows.

 ## For maintainers

 ### Regenerate code using latest swagger spec

-Get the latest swagger spec [here](https://github.com/ringcentral/RingCentral.Net/blob/master/code-generator/rc-platform-adjusted.yml) and run:
+Get latest swagger spec [here](https://github.com/ringcentral/RingCentral.Net/blob/master/code-generator/rc-platform-adjusted.yml) and run:

 ```
 yarn generate